Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 - Florida Atlantic's games this year have gone over the total in four out of 11 opportunities (36.4%).

-- When Florida Atlantic puts up more than 26.6 points, it is 3-1-1 against the spread and 5-0 overall.
+- Florida Atlantic is 3-1-1 against the spread and 5-0 overall in games when it puts up more than 26.6 points.

-- Florida Atlantic is 3-1-1 against the spread and 4-1 overall when the team amasses over 363.3 yards.
+- When Florida Atlantic totals more than 363.3 yards, the team is 3-1-1 against the spread and 4-1 overall.

-- The Owls have 17 giveaways this season, while the Blue Raiders have 29 takeaways .
+- This year, the Owls have 17 turnovers, 12 fewer than the Blue Raiders have takeaways (29).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.